 Jesse graduated from Stanford and earned her master’s in Ecological Design at the Conway School in Massachusetts.
 After building her first rainwater collection system as a post-grad school AmeriCorps project, Jesse launched BlueBarrel in 2012 and earned her professional accreditation from ARCSA (the American Rainwater Catchment Systems Association).
 Also a certified Permaculture Designer, graduate of the Ecosa Institute’s intensive course in Sustainable Design, and Fellow of Sonoma County’s Leadership Institute for Ecology & the Economy, Jesse understands rainwater harvesting as one of many measures to bring our households into balance with the earth’s capacity to thrive.
 Jesse and her husband welcomed a son in 2014 and balance work and play at their farmstead outside Santa Rosa, CA.

 Clyde retired in 2012 from a long career in facilities management with the University of California at Davis, where he specialized in sustainability and maintainability with a keen interest in water conservation.
 As luck would have it, his retirement roughly coincided with BlueBarrel’s launch.
 Starting as an unofficial adviser, as the business expanded, Clyde’s role grew.
-He officially joined the team in 2015 to handle customer service.
-Clyde also assists with barrel supply chain and vendor relations.
-Clyde is an avid college basketball fan, and if there is one thing he knows more about than water conservation, it’s basketball trivia.
+He officially joined the team in 2015 to handle customer service, and since has become the guru of barrel sleuthing, keeping up our nationwide network of participating barrel suppliers.
+Clyde is an avid college basketball fan.
+If there is one thing he knows more about than water conservation (and how to find barrels in obscure places!), it’s basketball trivia.

 Dani has been working with BlueBarrel since 2014 managing inventory and fulfilling orders for our customers.
 Dani is the face behind BlueBarrel’s custom-packed RainKits™ and impossibly quick shipping turnarounds!
 In her spare time Dani can be found playing softball, shooting pool, and spending quality time with her family.